 How many tryouts do the Rangerettes have each year?

-Once a year in mid-July.
+Once a year in early to mid-July.

 Is there an age limit to tryout?